Activation validates your software license by contacting Adobe servers periodically. The frequency depends on the app and your plan.

-You can use your individual subscription on up to two computers or devices.
-See On how many computers can I use my Creative Cloud subscription?
+You can install and activate your individual app on up to two computers or devices, but you can use it on only one at a time.
+See On how many computers can I use my subscription or app?

-If the computer on which you installed the product is no longer available, contact us to update the information in the system.
-Once the information is removed, you can install the product on a new system.
+If the computer on which you installed the product is no longer available, you can sign out from your account.

 Running into a problem?
 See Troubleshoot Creative Cloud activation errors.

 Activation stores information about your license in encoded form on the system hard drive of your computer.
 Application versions prior to Creative Cloud 2019 store this information in a shared Adobe directory.
 Applications version Creative Cloud 2019 or later store this information in per-user OS secure storage using credential entries whose names start with Adobe at the following locations:

 · macOS: Login keychain

 · Windows: Credential Manager